 Scent Bar's biggest sellers to Japanese and South Korean customers include Almost Transparent Blue by A Lab on Fire ($125) and L'Original by Andrée Putman ($85).
 Wright adds that they recently learned from notable Parisian brand Parfums de Nicolaï that its number one selling scent to Japan is Fig Tea ($157), a "very light and softly fruity" pick.

 Middle Eastern tastes couldn't be more different from the Japanese.
 "With Middle Eastern customers, there is a clear preference for fragrances that 'project' and have better-than-average longevity," Wright explains.
 For decades, oud was the only type of scent that guests from Saudi Arabia and Dubai were interested in—its bold, musty qualities have been treasured in the Middle East for centuries.

 "One overall trend we're finding with American perfume lovers is the appreciation for timeless, elegant simplicity," says Wright.
 Contemporary brands are taking a page out of the Chanel Nº5 book and updating it for a 21st-century nose.
-Byredo is one brand to deliver exactly what the current American market wants: "It captures this imagination, appearing like a brand that's been around forever with a simple, unornamented look but smelling more modern, more natural than the classical French brands," Wright describes.
-Americans are particularly smitten with Byredo's Mojave Ghost, a simple, dreamy blend of pear, woods, and florals.
+Byredo is one brand to deliver exactly what the current American market wants: "It captures this imagination, appearing like a brand that's been around forever with a simple, unornamented look but smelling more modern, more natural than the classic French brands," Wright explains.
+Americans are particularly smitten with Byredo's Mojave Ghost ($180), a simple, dreamy blend of pear, woods, and florals.
 L.A.'s crowd of artists, musicians, and designers has also become loyal to Comme des Garçons's dark, androgynous, smoky scents.